Sidhauli: Geography

 Sidhauli has an average elevation of 138 metres (452 feet).
 The relief of the town is entirely flat, as are most other towns in the Ganges valley.
 There exists no prominent geomorphic feature.
 The river Sarayan, which meets the river Gomati further on, flows at distance of about 5 kilometres from the town.
 Because the town is located on alluvial soil, the water table in this region rarely falls below 50 feet.
 The town receives most of its rainfall during the South-West Monsoon.
 During the monsoon, the water table rises to 25–30 feet.

-History

-The name of the town, "Sidhauli", comes from the Sanskrit words "Siddhi" (Power of attainment of the supreme) and "Awali" (Home).
-Accordingly, the name means "Home of great Sages and Saints".Sidhauli borders on Naimisaranya, which has been one of the holiest places in Hinduism since ancient times.
-Many great saints and sages are reputed to have lived in the forests of this area.Copper age implements of 1500 bc to 1000 bc such as Axis, Rings, Celts, Daggers etc found in sidhauli area, who kept in state Memorial Lucknow.In 1942, during the Quit India Movement, Mahatma Gandhi came to Sidhauli.
-During this time, Tara Chand Maheshwery was an eminent and prominent Sidhauli leader who was very close to Gandhi.

 Demographics

 As of 2011, according to the Indian census, Sidhauli had a population of 24,976.
 Males constitute 52.98% of the population and females 47.01%.
 Sidhauli has an average literacy rate of 53.63%, lower than the national average of 74.04%: male literacy is 62.14%, and female literacy is only 44.04%.
 In Sidhauli, 16.34% of the population is under 6 years of age.